 Requisite: BIOL 230 or 321 or permission from the instructor.
 Limited to 14 students.
 Not open to first-year students.
 Spring semester.
 Professor Temeles.2017-18: Not offered

 Concentrating on reading and interpreting primary research, this course will focus on classic and soon-to-be classic neurophysiology papers.
 We will discuss the seminal experiments performed in the 1950s that led to our understanding of action potentials; experiments in the 1960s and 1970s that unlocked how synapses function; and more recent research that combines electrophysiology with optical methods and genetic techniques to investigate the role of many of the molecular components predicted by the work from the earlier decades.
 Assignments will include written reviews of literature as well as oral presentations.

 Requisite: PHYS 117 or PHYS 124 and either NEUR 226, BIOL 260, BIOL 351, or consent of the instructor.
 Limited to 15 students.
 Not open to first-year students.
 Spring semester.
 Professor Trapani.2017-18: Not offered

 Independent reading or research courses.
 Full course as arranged.
 Does not normally count toward the major.

 Fall and spring semester.2017-18: Offered in Fall 2017 and Spring 2018

 Honors students take three courses of thesis research, usually, but not always, with the double course load in the spring.
 The work consists of seminar programs, individual research projects, and preparation of a thesis on the research project.

 Open to seniors.
-Fall semester.
-The Department.2015-16: Offered in Fall 2015
+Spring semester.
+The Department.2017-18: Offered in Spring 2018